Adelaide Crapsey: Death and legacy

 Claude Bragdon was a friend of the Crapsey family in Rochester.
 Besides being a noted architect, he had a press.
 Using his Manus Press, he published a book of Crapsey's poems entitled Verse (Manas Press, 1915).
 The book has a foreword by Bragdon and a preface by Jean Webster, who was Crapsey's roommate at Vassar and her lifelong friend.
-In her introduction to Verse, Webster writes that Adelaide was "by nature as vivid and joyous and alive a spirit as ever loved the beauty of life, like Keats and Stevenson, worked doggedly for many years against the numbing weight of a creeping pitiless disease."
+In her introduction to Verse, Webster writes that Crapsey was "by nature as vivid and joyous and alive a spirit as ever loved the beauty of life, like Keats and Stevenson, worked doggedly for many years against the numbing weight of a creeping pitiless disease."

 Revised editions of Verse were published in 1922 and 1934 and contain earlier unpublished work.
 Also published posthumously in 1918 was the unfinished A Study in English Metrics, a work she began during her three-year stay in Europe and described in its prefatory note as "a laborious analysis dictated by an acute sense of beauty of verse by an aesthetic experience of unusual intensity."

 Crapsey's ashes were buried in the Crapsey family plot in Mount Hope Cemetery.
-John Rothwell Slater (1872-1965), chairman of the University of Rochester Department of English, wrote these "Lines for Adelaide Crapsey's Grave in Mount Hope":
+John Rothwell Slater, chairman of the University of Rochester Department of English, wrote these "Lines for Adelaide Crapsey's Grave in Mount Hope":